 In this guide, we’re going to tell you everything you need to know about the Zennor to St Ives Walk.
 As well as talking about the highlights of the walk, we’ll cover details about what to expect and helpful things to know before doing the walk.
 We’ll also discuss route variations and other great walks nearby.
 Finally, we’ll tell you about other worthwhile things to do in the area.

 Anyway, before you read this guide, feel free to watch our 2 Best Hikes in Cornwall video.
-For your convenience, when you press play below, it’ll start at the section showing the Zennor to St Ives Walk.

 We hope you find this guide helpful.
 Another must-do coastal path walk in Cornwall is the Lizard Coastal Walk, which explores the mindblowing Kynance Cove.

 Table of Contents

 Zennor to St Ives Walk Guide

 If you like coastal walks, the Zennor to St Ives Walk should be high on your to-do list when visiting Cornwall.
 Certainly, this coastal trail is one of the best sections of the South West Coast Path.
 Of course, you’re welcome to walk in either direction.
 The St Ives to Zennor Walk is perhaps the most popular route option and direction to walk in.
 But, personally, we decided to do the Zennor to St Ives Walk for no particular reason other than it suiting our itinerary better at the time.

 Anyway, in whichever direction you walk, you’ll obviously still see the same amazing attractions along the way.
 In this guide, we’ll obviously focus on the walk starting in Zennor and finishing in St Ives.

 What to Expect on the Zennor to St Ives Walk